jgreener64/ProteinEnsembles.jl/paper_results/ensemble_dataset.md

 Instructions to reproduce the ensemble generation results from the paper.

 1. Download the apo and holo PDB files from `datasets/ensemble_dataset.tsv`.
+Add polar hydrogens.

 2. Obtain DSSP files for the above PDB files.